nschloe/deadlink/CODE_OF_CONDUCT.md

-# urlchk Code of Conduct
+# urli Code of Conduct

 ## Our Pledge